RoganDawes/P4wnP1_aloa/README.md

 ### 2.1 Run a keystroke injection against a host, which has P4wnP1 attached via USB

-The minimum configuration requirements to achieve this goal are:
+The minimum configuration requirement to achieve this goal is:
 - The USB sub system is configured to emulate at least a keyboard
 - There is a way to access P4wnP1 (remotely), in order to initiate the keystroke injection

 The default configuration of P4wnP1's (unmodified image) meets these requirements already:
-- the USB settings are initialized to provide **keyboard**, mouse and ethernet (both, RNDIS and CDC ECM)
+- the USB settings are initialized to provide **keyboard**, mouse and ethernet over USB (both, RNDIS and CDC ECM)
-- P4wnP1 could already be accessed using one of the following methods:
+- P4wnP1 could already be accessed remotely, using one of the following methods:
 	- WiFi
 	  - the Access Point name should be obvious
 	  - the password is `MaMe82-P4wnP1`